 Our interactive exhibits, hands-on learning, and high-tech displays offer a fascinating look into the world of insects.
 Our exhibits offer learning opportunities for visitors of all ages.

-Earlier this year, we debuted a 7,000 sq. foot butterfly pavilion.
+Early in 2017, we debuted a 7,000 sq. foot butterfly pavilion.
 The pavilion, a permanent ecosphere featuring hundreds of live tropical and native butterflies, is one of the largest of its kind in North America.

 Learn about the most successful group of animals in the world…insects!